pietroppeter/pyscript-python-dovunque-perchiunque/notes.md

 ## sprint aug 30

-- nim env setup [x]
+- nim, nimib, nimislides env setup [x]
   - with nimble this time! [x]
   - add nimib and check it works [x]
     - issue: cannot open file nimib
       - workaround: add manually path for each dependency! [x]
-      - create an issue for this
+      - create an issue for this [x]
   - add nimislides and check it works [x]
 - minimal draft
 - post on linkedin